tempertemper/www.tempertemper.net/src/site/posts/2019-05-08--thoughts-on-3d-touch.md

 Similarly, a hard press on the camera icon is a great way to take a quick snap.
 I do find it a bit odd that you can still access the camera by swiping left from the lock screen though.

-It's a very minor gripe, but a 3D Touch is a more deliberate gesture, where—together with raise or touch to wake—I often find that I've accidentally opened the camera with an inadvertent leftward swipe.
+It's a very minor gripe, but a 3D Touch is a more deliberate gesture, where---together with raise or touch to wake---I often find that I've accidentally opened the camera with an inadvertent leftward swipe.
 Why not just disable the now-unnecessary swiping route into the camera for 3D Touch enabled devices?

 ## Keyboard cursor